Economic policy of the Biden administration: American Rescue Plan Act

 The Tax Policy Center reported that the law would cut taxes by an average of $3,000 per household and raise after-tax incomes by an average of 3.8% in 2021, with 70% of the benefit going to lower- and middle-income households.
 This is in sharp contrast to the Tax Cuts and Jobs Act, in which half of the benefits went to the top 5% highest income households.

 Infrastructure Investment and Jobs Act

 The Infrastructure Investment and Jobs Act is a key pillar in Biden's American Jobs Plan.
 It passed the House and Senate and was signed into law on November 15, 2021.
 While referred to as the $1 trillion infrastructure plan, it includes $550 billion in additional spending beyond previous legislation and was scored by the CBO to add about $250 billion to the deficit over a decade.
 It includes investments for: Roads and bridges ($110B), power infrastructure ($73B), passenger and freight rail ($66B), broadband ($65B), clean drinking water ($55B), western water storage ($50B), public transit ($39B), Airports ($25B), water & soil purification ($21B), ports ($17B), electric vehicles ($15B) and transportation safety programs ($11B).
+As of September 2024, over 60,000 projects funded by the law were underway across the U.S.